demoq-demo/cognito/README.md

-# Option 3: Cognito Backup and Restore Strategy
+# Cognito Backup and Restore Strategy

 This document details the backup and restore approach for Amazon Cognito user pools as a disaster recovery strategy.